rajdeepv/parallel_calabash/README.md

 5. Copy misc/autostart_test_users.app out of the Gem, into the system /Applications/ directory
 6. Run /Applications/autostart_test_users to make it complain about accessibility
 8. In Settings > Privacy & Security > Privacy > Accessibility to enable it - close Settings
-9. Re-run it, and it should work.
+9. Re-run it, and it should open a screen sharing session for each test user.
 10. Add it into Settings > User & Groups > Login Items

 Create one or two configs - one to use when testing on devices, one for testing on simulators - as follows: